Technical Requirements For Screening

 Technical Formatting Guide

-Films should be submitted as high quality Quicktime in the following format:
+For live screenings films should be submitted as high quality Quicktime in the following format:

 - Audio Codec – Integer 16bit 48KHz Stereo